databoy/Swift-Radio-Pro/README.md

 A: Paste your stream URL into a browser to see if it will play there.
 The stream may be offline or have a weak connection.

 Q: Can you help me add a feature?
 Can you help me understand the code?
 Can you help with a problem I'm having?
-A: While I have a full-time job and other project obligations, I'd highly recommend you find a developer or mentor in your area to help.
+A: While I have a full-time job and other project obligations, [Matthew Fecher (swiftcodex) would] highly recommend you find a developer or mentor in your area to help.
 The code is well-documented and most developers should be able to help you rather quickly.
-While I am sometimes available for paid freelance work, **I am not able to provide any free support or modifications.** Thank you for understanding!
+While [Matthew Fecher (swiftcodex) is] sometimes available for paid freelance work, **[Matthew Fecher (swiftcodex) is] not able to provide any free support or modifications.** Thank you for understanding!

 Q: The song names aren't appearing for my station?
 A: Check with your stream provider to make sure they are sending Metadata properly.
 If a station sends data in a unique way, you can modify the way the app parses the metadata in the "metadataUpdated" method in the NowPlayingViewController.